Browser wars: Aftermath

 Due to Google Chrome's success, in December 2018, Microsoft announced that they would be building a new version of Edge based on Chromium and powered by Google's rendering engine, Blink, rather than their own rendering engine, EdgeHTML.
 The new Microsoft Edge browser was released on January 15, 2020.
 Though Firefox showed a slight increase in usage share as of February 2019, it continues to struggle with less than 10% usage share worldwide.
 By April 2019, worldwide Google Chrome usage share crossed 70% across personal computers and remained over 60% combining all devices.
 In June 2022, Microsoft permanently retired Internet Explorer in favor of Microsoft Edge as their sole browser.
 As of January 2023, Microsoft Edge was the 3rd most used web browser having 4.46% as market share.
 In 2023, Internet Explorer was permanently disabled by Microsoft on most versions of Windows 10.

 As of 2023, Microsoft Edge has been noted to promote itself when visiting or searching for Google Chrome.
 Ignoring user settings, links from Windows integrated features, such as widgets, open in Edge.

-In February 2024, Microsoft silently released the User Choice Protection Driver for Windows 10 and 11 that prevent software changes to the default Browser, requiring users make the changes only through Windows settings.
-In May 2024, a Chrome extension released by Microsoft maintains Bing as the default search engine.
+In February 2024, Microsoft silently released the User Choice Protection Driver for Windows 10 and 11 that prevent software changes to the default browser, requiring users make the changes only through Windows settings.
+In March and May 2024, Microsoft released a browser extension which sets Bing as the default search engine.